axoflow/axosyslog-core-docs/content/docs/chapter-configuration-file/config-global-variables/_index.md

 The environmental variables of the host are automatically imported and can be used as global variables.

-In {{% param "product.abbrev" %}} 3.24 and later, the location of the syslog-ng configuration file is available as the ``syslog-ng-sysconfdir`` variable.
+In {{% param "product.abbrev" %}} 3.24 and later, the location of the configuration file is available as the ``syslog-ng-sysconfdir`` variable.

 {{% /alert %}}